Chicago violence sparks war of words between Trump, mayor

-CHICAGO — The war of words between Chicago's mayor and President Donald Trump escalated Monday after a weekend where dozens of people were injured by gunfire and 12 were killed, with the mayor rejecting any suggestion that federal troops should be dispatched as they were in Portland, Oregon, and Trump all but promising to send them.
+CHICAGO — The war of words between Chicago's mayor and President Donald Trump escalated after a weekend when 12 were killed in the city and dozens injured by gunfire, with Lori Lightfoot rejecting any suggestion federal law enforcement officers should be dispatched to the city and Trump all but promising to send them.

-"I have great concerns about that in particular, given the track record in the city of Portland," Mayor Lori Lightfoot said, even as Trump was telling reporters that federal officers could help bring order to Chicago.
+In a letter sent to the president on Monday, Lightfoot said the deployment of secret, federal agents who "arrest, and detain residents without any cause" is a bad idea and urged the president not to do it.

-"I have talked to the mayor of Portland (and) we don't need federal agents without any insignia taking people off the street and holding them, I think, unlawfully," Lightfoot added.
+Lightfoot, a frequent Trump critic, slammed the president in the letter for "unhelpful" rhetoric and detailed ways the federal government could help the city to reduce violence, including gun safety reform, public safety support, community outreach and community investment.

 "How about Chicago?
 Would you say they need help after this weekend?"
 Trump told reporters at the White House.
 "You know the numbers that you hear, the numbers?
 Many, many shot.
 Many, many killed."